 Working in the Theatre is a documentary series that delves into the most fascinating people, the process, and trends in the work of the American Theatre.
-This season, we explore a wide range of topics, travel the U.S. and France, and support our promise to showcase the diversity of the theatre industry.
+In past seasons we explored a wide range of topics, traveled the U.S., the U.K. and France, and supported our promise to showcase the diversity of the theatre industry.
 Episodes range from a site-specific production of Ragtime on Ellis Island, whose location reiterates its humanizing voice that echoes today’s political climate, to the story of a playwright working simultaneously on her show in two cities, which delves into life in the Mexico/U.S. borderlands.
 We’ve explored the process of choreography, makeup, and clowning and observed the censorship of a production not welcome in the playwright’s mother country through White Rabbit Red Rabbit.
-This season, we saw success by extending Sign Language Theatre from a piece that chronicles the Broadway revival of Spring Awakening to the history and current struggle that face deaf performers who wish to see true reflection of their lives and craft in a musical.
+We saw success by extending Sign Language Theatre from a piece that chronicles the Broadway revival of Spring Awakening to the history and current struggle that face deaf performers who wish to see true reflection of their lives and craft in a musical.
 With the help of the NEA, Gallaudet University, and the White House, we were able to dive deeper into this under explored topic of the theatre.

 Trailer and Select Episodes

 Working in the Theatre: Clowning

 “If there is someone who is going to reach out, shake your hand and befriend you at the circus, it’s going to be the clown.” says Big Apple Circus clown Joel Jeske.
 “Clowns fall down so we don’t have to.”